pnp/cli-microsoft365/docs/manual/docs/cmd/spo/tenant/tenant-settings-set.md

 `--DisabledWebPartIds [DisabledWebPartIds]`|Sets disabled web part Ids.
 Array of GUIDs split by comma (\',\').
 Example:c9b1909e-901a-0000-2cdb-e91c3f46320a,c9b1909e-901a-0000-2cdb-e91c3f463201'

 !!! important
-    Before using this command, connect to a SharePoint Online tenant admin site, using the [spo login](../login.md) command.
+    To use this command you have to have permissions to access the tenant admin site.

 ## Examples